 Guacamole is actually super simple to make.
 And in fact I have a super easy shortcut that has gotten me by for years.

-- add a couple tablespoons of my favorite jarred salsa
+- Add a couple tablespoons of my favorite homemade (or jarred) salsa

 It’s perfect… or so I thought.